zmmille2/git-fundamentals/topics/02-main-flow.md

 ## `git checkout -b <BRANCH_NAME>`
 **Create a new branch called `<BRANCH_NAME>` to start working in.**
-Call it whatever you like - your name, for example.
+Call it whatever you like - your name, or your Github alias, for example.
 Notably, this will be based off the branch that you were in when you ran the command.

 ## Make changes in your favorite editor